angular/angular/adev/src/content/guide/ngmodules/overview.md

 Tip: See the [Dependency Injection guide](guides/di) for information on dependency injection and providers.

 An `NgModule` can specify `providers` for injected dependencies.
-These providers are availabe to:
+These providers are available to:
 * Any standalone component, directive, or pipe that imports the NgModule, and
 * The `declarations` and `providers` of any _other_ NgModule that imports the NgModule.